Kim Jong-nam: Assassination

 On 13 February 2017, Kim Jong-nam died after being exposed to VX nerve agent at Kuala Lumpur International Airport in Malaysia.
 It is widely believed that he was killed on the orders of his half-brother Kim Jong Un.
 Four North Korean suspects left the airport shortly after the attack, traveling back to Pyongyang.

 An Indonesian woman, Siti Aisyah, and a Vietnamese woman, Đoàn Thị Hương, were charged with murder but said they thought they were taking part in a TV prank.
 In March 2019, Siti Aisyah was freed after the charge against her was dropped.
 In April, the murder charge against Hương was also dropped, and she pleaded guilty to the lesser charge of "voluntarily causing hurt by dangerous weapons or means".
 She was sentenced to three years and four months in prison, but received a one-third reduction in her term, and was released on 3 May 2019.

+Since his assassination, his son Kim Han-sol has been under the protective custody of the United States Central Intelligence Agency and is reportedly living in the United States.

 Personal life

 It has been reported that Kim Jong-nam had two wives, and one mistress, and had at least six children.
 His first wife, Shin Jong-hui (born c.
-1980), lives at a home called Dragon Villa on the northern outskirts of Beijing.
+1980), lived at a home called Dragon Villa on the northern outskirts of Beijing.
 His second wife, Lee Hye-kyong (born c.
 1970), their son Han-sol (born 1995), and their daughter Sol-hui (born c.
 1998) lived in a modest 12-story apartment building in Macau; his mistress, former Air Koryo flight attendant So Yong-la (born c.
-1980), also lives in Macau.
+1980), also lived in Macau.

 He had several tattoos, including two of dragons.